open-source-labs/Chromogen/package/README.md

   4. Before running any tests, you'll need to update the line `<ADD STORE FILEPATH>` with the correct filepath to your Recoil store.

 ### Coverage
-  Chromogen produces unit tests for synchronous Recoil selectors, including readonly selectors, writeable selectors, and selectorFamilies (_coming soon_).
-It does _not_ generate tests for any asynchronous selectors due to their unique mocking requirements; it is able to identify and exclude these cases at runtime without issue.
+  Chromogen produces unit tests for the useState hook and synchronous Recoil selectors, including readonly selectors, writeable selectors, and selectorFamilies (_coming soon_).
+It does _not_ generate tests for any other hooks or asynchronous selectors due to their unique mocking requirements; it is able to identify and exclude these cases at runtime without issue.

 ### DevTool
-If the injected control buttons interfere with your application, you can optionally download Chromogen's DevTool extension (_pending approval by Chrome Web Store_).
+If the injected control buttons interfere with your application, you can optionally download [Chromogen's DevTool](https://chrome.google.com/webstore/detail/chromogen/cciblhdjhpdbpeenlnnhccooheamamnd?hl=en-US) extension.
 This will move the control buttons into a DevTool panel with no change in functionality.

 ## Chromogen is currently in active Beta
 Please visit our [main repo](https://github.com/oslabs-beta/Chromogen) for more detailed instructions, as well as any bug reports, support issues, or feature requests.